bali-ibrahim/school/CSE-232/project/README.md

 - What if an earlier revision of the file is modified and then saved?
 Overwrite later revisions?

 - Can filename be global?

+- If a diff is saved, then it's impossible to go back to revision 0.
+Is there a test script that will be used?

+- Are the datatypes given in the description a requirement or recommendation?

+- Is it OK to have other datatypes in global?